dustinpfister/blog_posts/_posts/threejs-quaternion.md

 ## 3 - The Euler class and Quaternion class

 The Euler class is still often used to set an orientation of an object.
 Also there are a lot of reasons why I might want to use a Euler object over a Quaternion, for one thing they are easier to work with, and if I can use one without running into any major problems with it for the most part i would say they work fine.
-There are still limitations of Euler objects, so in this section I will be writing about what those limataitons are and how Quaternions help to address them.
+There are still limitations of Euler objects, so in this section I will be writing about what those limitations are and how Quaternions help to address them.
+Also I will want to touch base on how to convert from Euler to quaternion and back again as well, as well as anything else that might come up when it comes to Euler objects and how they related to quaternion.

 ### 3.1 - Converting Euler to and from Quaternion

+If I am dealing with the rotation and quaternion properties of any object3d class based object then conversion to and from Euler is done automatically.
+If I change the state of the Euler object stored at the rotation property of a mesh, camera, or any other object3d based object that in turn will also update the state of the quaternion property of such objects as well.
+It is only when dealing with stand alone objects where I might need to use the set from Euler method of the Quaternion class or the set from Quaternion method of the Euler class.

 ```js
 // ---------- ----------